 Assisting Landowners with Forest Certification

 Timberlands in Enviva’s procurement areas are owned by hundreds of thousands of individuals, families, and corporations.
 Land certification provides challenges to forest landowners, and Enviva recognizes more needs to be done in our forest supply areas to promote certification.
-Enviva established an Independently Managed Group under the American Tree Farm System® (ATFS) certification program and a Forest Stewardship Council (FSC) Forest Management Group to assist landowners of all sizes with removing barriers to forest management certification.
+Enviva established an Independently Managed Group under the American Tree Farm System® (ATFS) certification program to assist landowners of all sizes with removing barriers to forest management certification.
 Through these programs, we actively recruit local landowners to join our landowner groups and work with them to develop management plans and certify their forests.

 Raising the bar in sustainable sourcing